joaovescudero/realmasteryMatch/README.md

   - Master: 1.55;
   - Challenger: 1.6
 - RC: Role Coefficient.
-  - For mid laners and adcarries, TotalDamageDealt has a RC of 7;
+  - For mid laners and ad carries, TotalDamageDealt has a RC of 7 and KDA has a RC of 10
-  - For top laners, TotalDamageDealt has a RC of 7 and a TotalDamageTaken of 9;
+  - For top laners, TotalDamageDealt has a RC of 5 and TotalDamageTaken has a RC of 6;
+  - For junglers and supports assists are multiplied by 1.5;
-  - For junglers, NeutralCreeps has a RC of 7;
+  - FOr junglers, NeutralCreeps has a RC of 4.5;
   - For supports, WardsPlaced has a RC of 5;
   - Default RC value is 3